Radio One (India)

-94.3 Radio One is a commercial radio network in India owned by HT Media.
-It has stations in Mumbai, Delhi, Bangalore, Ahmedabad, Chennai, Kolkata and Pune.
+94.3 Radio One was a commercial radio network in India owned by HT Media.
+It had radio stations in Mumbai, Delhi, Bangalore, Ahmedabad, Kolkata and Pune.
+The station shut down in 2026.

 History

 The newspaper Mid-Day founded the station as Radio Midday in Mumbai, which was re-launched in 2002 as Go 92.5, an English-language (later also Hindi) radio station, by operating on the 92.5 MHz brand before relaunching itself as Radio One with a new frequency in 2006.

 The network is one of the few broadcasting in English (called "international format") in all of India's three biggest cities: Mumbai, Delhi and Bangalore.
 Targeting an upscale sophisticated audience.
 All stations broadcast at 94.3 MHz except the one in Ahmedabad which is at 95.0 MHz.

 94.3 Radio One was ranked as India's most attractive radio brand 2017 (out of two radio brands listed), and at place 531 among all brands, in the annual publication India's Most Attractive Brands.

 The network is owned by Next Radio Ltd., a subsidiary of Next MediaWorks.
-The former Managing Director and CEO of Next Radio was Vineet Singh Hukmani.
-He was also a shareholder director in the company.

 Next MediaWorks, the owner of Radio One, was bought by HT Media in 2019, thus expanding Hindustan Times FM service with three brands.
 (Fever 104 FM, Radio Nasha and Radio One).